icelandico/geodev_site/src/lib/content/blog/scroll-indicator-component-in-react.md

 ---
-templateKey: blog-post
-title: Scroll indicator component in React
+category: React
+date: 2021-01-24 17:18:31.121000+00:00
+description: Learn how to create a reusable scroll indicator in React using hooks and Styled Components.
+Enhance user experience by highlighting scrollable content.
+  See the final component in action and get the code.
 slug: Scroll indicator component in React
-date: 2021-01-24T17:18:31.121Z
-category: React
 tag:
 - react
 - components
+templateKey: blog-post
+title: Scroll indicator component in React
 ---

 Scrolling is probably one of the most used actions handled by website users.
 Several times I came across a situation in which I did not notice that there is still some content to read and discovered this just by accident.
 In this short tutorial, I want to show how to create a simple scroll indicator.
 This element might help to highlight that it is still content to scroll down if the user didn't reach the end of the article or just a container with the text.

 I will show how to implement such element using React (hooks) with <a href="https://styled-components.com/" target="_blank">Styled Components</a>.